ChildsplayOSU/childsplay/content/personnel.md

 [More about Iota](#)

-...and continue listing all the team...
+...and continue listing the rest of the team...